Skip advert

 Advertisement - Article continues below

-Inside, the Range Rover features more technology than before, giving it an arsenal of gadgetry that few cars can match.
-Material quality is excellent, and you get a wide range of upholstery options including leather and sustainable Kvadrat and Ultrafabrics choices - these are textile and a mix of fake leather and suede respectively.
+Inside, the Range Rover features more technology than before, giving it an arsenal of gadgets that few cars can match.
+Material quality is excellent, and you get a wide range of upholstery options including leather and sustainable Kvadrat and Ultrafabrics choices – these are textiles and a mix of fake leather and suede respectively.

 Land Rover’s latest-generation infotainment software is fitted into a larger touchscreen, which is the control point for many of the car’s extensive features.
 There are digital dials, too, and new touch-sensitive panels on the steering wheel.
 The driving position is imperious; refinement is top-notch.